Creeper (band): 2022–present: Sanguivore and Sanguivore II

 At their 4 November 2022 show, Creeper announced that they had signed with Spinefarm Records and released a new single, "Ghost Brigade".
 In March 2023, the track was nominated at the Heavy Music Awards for Best Single, while the band were nominated in the categories of Best UK Artist and Best UK Live Artist.
 On 26 May 2023, the band released "Cry to Heaven" as the lead single from their third album Sanguivore, which was released on 13 October.
 The album will be promoted on the five-date Sacred Blasphemy UK Tour in November.
 Shortly after the album's announcement, Creeper performed live at the Heavy Music Awards, Slam Dunk Festival, and Download Festival.
 The band were featured on a reworked version of Static Dress's song "Welcome In...", which was released as a part of their EP Rouge Carpet Disaster (Redux) Volume 3, released on 3 November.

 Sanguivore reached number 29 on the UK Albums Chart.
 At the end of the year, Metal Hammer named it the publication's album of the year based on votes from its staff writers.
 In promotion of the release, Creeper completed the six-date Sacred Blasphemy Tour in England and Scotland in early November, followed by a stint supporting Atreyu on the European leg of their We Want Your Skulls Tour, starting later that month.
 In March 2024, the band completed another run of UK shows dubbed the 12 Days of Night Tour, which was followed by a stint supporting Black Veil Brides on the band's Bleeders Tour in the US.
 Ahead of these tours, touring guitarist Lawrie Pattison was made an official member of the band.

 At a one-off show at Koko in London on 31 May 2025, Creeper announced that their next album would be a sequel to Sanguivore, titled Sanguivore II: Mistress of Death.
 The first single from the album, "Headstones", was released on 6 June 2025.
 This was followed two months later by "Blood Magick (It's a Ritual)", alongside confirmation of a 31 October 2025 release date.
-Sanguivore II's storyline would follow the Mistress of Death as she hunts the fictious rock vampire band.
-The band also confirmed in an interview with Valentino from the Aquarian, that "Prey For The Night" was originally written for Sex, Death, & The Infinite Void.
+Sanguivore II's storyline would follow the Mistress of Death as she hunts the fictitious rock vampire band.
+The band also confirmed in an interview with Valentino from the Aquarian, that "Prey For The Night" was originally written for Sex, Death & the Infinite Void.